Seth Czerepak – Biography

 “Mainstream Conservatives can be almost as dumb.
 They claim to want less government.
 But then they’re eager to shovel out trillions of dollars for building a military and law-enforcement machine that could be easily used to impose tyranny on American Citizens, and the rest of the Civilized World.
 In fact, we saw an ironic example in 2019 with the I.G.
 Report.
 In the early 2000s, Congress passed a law called ‘The Patriot Act.’
 They sold it to Mainstream Conservative Americans by claiming that it would be used to ‘protect us’ by surveilling potential terrorists and putting them on trial.
 Of course, a whole mess of ‘small government’ conservatives applauded this like seals clapping for a handful of sardines.
 Then, in 2019, they found out that our so-called ‘Intelligence Agencies’ had used this same law to surveil, and frame their Republican President.
 That’s cartoon level irony if you ask me.”

-Since having his secondary YouTube and Twitter accounts banned for sharing his political views, Seth has refrained from public debate.
-Instead, he’s planning an “Intellectual Fiction” series called The Apologist.
-These books will showcase Seth’s political views within the context of a fictional narrative, just as authors like George Orwell, Ayn Rand, and Aldous Huxley did during the 20th Century.
+After having his secondary YouTube and Twitter accounts banned for making videos exposing political corruption, Seth took a break from public debate.
+He started planning an “Intellectual Fiction” series called The Apologist.
+These books showcase Seth’s political views within the context of a fictional narrative, just as authors like George Orwell, Ayn Rand, and Aldous Huxley did during the 20th Century.
 However, the 2020 COVID-19 shutdowns inspired Seth to once again go public with his criticisms of government corruption.

-Between the years of 2016 and 2017, Seth’s secondary YouTube and Twitter accounts were banned for publishing content which “Violated Community Guidelines” for these platforms.
-His domain “redeemthenarrative.com,” a website publishing opinion pieces on politics and culture, was deindexed by Google, along with his personal domain.
+Between the years of 2016 and 2017, Seth’s secondary YouTube and Twitter accounts were banned for content said to have “Violated Community Guidelines” for these platforms.
+His domain “redeemthenarrative.com,” a website publishing opinion pieces on politics and culture, was deindexed by Google, along with his namesake domain.

 The bans came after Seth’s criticizing of members of the United States Congress, and of the Mainstream News Media for their use of Soviet-Style propaganda tactics during and after the 2016 Presidential election.
-In 2019, Seth was temporarily “jailed” by Facebook after posting stories detailing Facebook’s agreement to publish political ads bought by Russian and Ukrainian Troll farms.
+In 2019, Seth was temporarily suspended by Facebook after posting stories detailing Facebook’s agreement to publish political ads bought by Russian and Ukrainian Troll farms.